kitfud/lightProject/README.md

 ## Introduction and context

 Our hackathon team wanted to create an interactive, real world use case for blockchain, smart contracts and NFTs.
 Price feeds and DeFi protocols are cool, but we wanted to create a fun, unique product that users can understand and experience in the real world.
 Our bare concept is to offer a possibility for vendors to acquire a selling platform with customizable products and sell them easily to customers via the scan of a QR code (payable in ether).
-We wanted to showcase our platform concept with a fun proof of concept.
+And to illustrate this idea we built a playful and visual proof of concept.

 This is where Candy Lamps comes in.
 Candy Lamps is software powered by blockchain smart contracts that allows people to pay to change the colors of a lighting system.
 Candy Lamps can be set up locally in a bar and connected to the lighting systems, or set up to be accessed from anyone, anywhere in the world.
 The approach we took was similar to that of an old school diner jukebox.
 The diner owns the jukebox, and customers can pay a quarter(or a custom amount) to play the song of their choice.
 Similar to a diner jukebox, owners of a lighting system can allow customers to pay to change the color of the lights.